Ivshti/linvodb3/README-new.md

 Schemas
 ------
-You can define a schema for a model, allowing you to enforce certain properties to types (String, Number, Date, Array, Object supported), set defaults and also define properties with getter/setter.
+You can define a schema for a model, allowing you to enforce certain properties to types (String, Number, Date), set defaults and also define properties with getter/setter.
 Since schema support is implemented deep in LinvoDB, you can query on fields which are getter/setter-based and rely that types/defaults are always going to be enforced.

 **NOTE: when constructing a model with a schema, please specify options object after the schema, otherwise schema will be treated as options: `new LinvoDB(name, schema, options)`**

 Schemas are defined as an object of specs for each property.
 The spec can have properties:

-* type - the type to be enforced, can be String, Number, Date along with "string", "number", "date" alternative syntax.
+* `type` - the type to be enforced, can be String, Number, Date along with "string", "number", "date" alternative syntax.
+Can also be a RegExp instance in case you want to validate against that expression.
-* default - the default value; must comply to the type obviously
+* `default` - the default value; must comply to the type obviously
-* enumerable - whether this property will be enumerable
+* `enumerable` - whether this property will be enumerable
-* get - getter, cannot be used with type/default
+* `get` - getter, cannot be used with type/default
-* set - setter, cannot be used with type/default
+* `set` - setter, cannot be used with type/default
-* index, sparse, unique - booleans, whether to create an index and it's options
+* `index`, `sparse`, `unique` - booleans, whether to create an index and it's options

 If type is all you need, you can shorthand the property to the type only, e.g. `{ name: String }`.
 You can also define a property as an "array of" by setting it to `[spec]`, for example `[String]` for an array of strings.